Emergency Assistance Plus

 life flight

-In December 2020, Sean Deines was diagnosed with acute lymphoblastic leukemia (a fast-growing blood cancer) and took an air ambulance from Colorado to North Carolina, which also included ground transportation between hospitals and airports.
+In December 2020, Sean Deines was diagnosed with acute lymphoblastic leukemia (a fast-growing blood cancer) and took a life flight from Colorado to North Carolina, which also included ground transportation between hospitals and airports.
 His total bill was $489,000.

-So why did this air ambulance cost so much more than the average?
+So why did this emergency service cost so much more than the average?
 Because of the various factors involved in determining the total cost.

 Factors that influence the cost of life flight

-Costs in health care are notoriously complex in their calculation.
-There are many socio-economic factors that are beyond the scope of this article, but we will dive into some of the more tangible circumstances that affect the cost of emergency air medical transport.
+Costs in healthcare are notoriously complex in their calculation.
+There are many socioeconomic factors that are beyond the scope of this article, but we will dive into some of the more tangible circumstances that affect the cost of emergency air transport.

 Distance traveled

-As you can imagine, much of the cost is calculated from the distance traveled—the longer the trip, the greater the cost.
-These costs flow logically and naturally—more miles flown means more fuel used, more hours for the crew, etc.
+As you can imagine, much of the cost is calculated based on distance traveled, with long-distance medical transport increasing your costs.
+These costs flow logically and naturally, with more miles flown using additional fuel, more hours for the crew, etc.

 Many people think a life flight means that the patient was flown in a helicopter, but that’s not necessarily true.
-Fixed-wing aircrafts are frequently used as air ambulances when the situation allows.
-And due to reduced costs, fixed-wing air ambulances are often preferred over helicopter flights.
+Fixed-wing aircraft are frequently used as air ambulances when the situation allows.
+And due to reduced costs, fixed-wing medical flights are often preferred over helicopter life flights.

 There are a few situations in which an airplane is a much better option than a helicopter: